STRATA: Simple, Gradient-Free Attacks for Models of Code: Token impact on model accuracy under variable replacement attack can be measured by L2 norm

-In Section~\ref{section:motivation}, we presented two ways to identify high-impact subtokens. \strata{} will use these to replace local variable names.
-Recall that the model composes these subtokens into tokens by summing the first five constituent subtoken embedding vectors.
-We wish to maximize the L2 norm of the resulting token, while minimizing the semantic change.
-We propose three strategies: \begin{enumerate}[noitemsep,nolistsep] \item \textit{single:} pick a single subtoken as the token; \item \textit{5-diff:} pick five different (not necessarily unique) subtokens and concatenate them, which will have a higher expected L2 norm than \textit{single}; \item \textit{5-same:} pick a single subtoken, and repeat the subtoken five times to form a token, which will have the largest expected L2 norm, by the triangle inequality\footnote{The triangle inequality states that $\lVert \mathbf{x} + \mathbf{y} \rVert \leq \lVert \mathbf{x} \rVert + \lVert \mathbf{y} \rVert$, and is equal (and thus maximized) when $\mathbf{x}$ and $\mathbf{y}$ are colinear, which occurs when $\mathbf{x} = \mathbf{y}$.
+\begin{enumerate}[noitemsep,nolistsep] \item \textit{single:} pick a single token to use as the identifier; \item \textit{5-diff:} pick five different (not necessarily unique) tokens and concatenate them to form a compound identifier, which will have a higher expected L2 norm than \textit{single}; \item \textit{5-same:} pick a single token, and concatenate the token five times with itself to form a compound identifier, which will have the largest expected L2 norm, by the triangle inequality\footnote{The triangle inequality states that $\lVert \mathbf{x} + \mathbf{y} \rVert \leq \lVert \mathbf{x} \rVert + \lVert \mathbf{y} \rVert$, and is equal (and thus maximized) when $\mathbf{x}$ and $\mathbf{y}$ are colinear, which occurs when $\mathbf{x} = \mathbf{y}$.
 This is easily generalized to five vectors.}. \end{enumerate}

-We subjectively propose that \textit{single} is the smallest semantic change, \textit{5-same} is the largest change, and \textit{5-diff} represents a medium.
+First, we wish to construct untargeted adversarial attacks, i.e., attacks that aim to simply change the model prediction.
+For a given method in the source code, \sname{strata} will generate an untargeted perturbation as follows: \begin{enumerate}[noitemsep,nolistsep] \item Select one random local variable $v$; \item Choose an adversarial token $v^*$ appropriately, using the chosen concatenation strategy (\textit{single}, \textit{5-diff}, or \textit{5-same}).
+For white-box attacks, choose each token from a high-L2-norm vocabulary (top-$n$ by L2 norm).
+For black-box attacks, choose each token with sufficiently high frequency (top-$n$ by frequency).
+We discuss the optimal cutoff values ($n$) for L2 and frequency in the appendix. \item Replace $v$ with $v^*$. \end{enumerate}

-For a given Java method, \strata{} generates an untargeted perturbation as follows: \begin{enumerate}[noitemsep,nolistsep] \item Select one random local variable $v$; \item Choose an adversarial token $v^*$ appropriately, using the chosen concatenation strategy (\textit{single}, \textit{5-diff}, or \textit{5-same}).
-For white-box attacks, choose each subtoken from a high-L2-norm vocabulary (top-$n$ by L2 norm).
-For black-box attacks, choose each subtoken with sufficiently high frequency (top-$n$ by frequency).
-We discuss the optimal cutoff values ($n$) for L2 and frequency in Section~\ref{subsection:implementation}. \item Replace $v$ with $v^*$. \end{enumerate}
+For attacks on the Python dataset, since determining whether a variable is local or non-local is not always possible by looking at only the body of the method, the attack treats all variables as local.

-Similarly, to perform targeted attacks in which we want the output to include a particular subtoken $t$, we perform the same steps as the untargeted attack, and choose $v^*$ to be a \textit{5-same} concatenation of $t$.
+To perform targeted attacks, in which the output includes a particular token $t$, we perform the same steps as for the untargeted attack, with the exception of choosing $v^*$ to be a \textit{5-same} concatenation of $t$.